 Hotels turn away guests for all kinds of reasons, but here’s one you don’t hear every day: You’re not gay

 We just wrapped up a short trip to Florida’s Panhandle, with stops in Panama City and Destin.
 Our family travel blog, Away is Home, is celebrating 500 years of Florida tourism.

-I wasn’t in the house when they cut the electricity yesterday, but I’m told it was swift and merciless.
+I wasn’t in the house when they cut the electricity, but I’m told it was swift and merciless.

 We interrupt this consumer blog to bring you the following important message: If you’re ever in Northwest Florida, you must drive down to Apalachicola to try the oysters.

 When William Pou reserves a room at the Walt Disney World Swan and Dolphin Resort using his frequent-stayer points, he’s surprised by a $10-a-night resort fee, disclosed only after his room is confirmed.
 What’s more, he’s told the fee is required by state law.
 Is it — or is he owed a refund?

 Club Med Sandpiper Bay is an all-inclusive resort near Port St. Lucie, Fla. — the perfect place to escape the cold December weather in Washington without having to spend hours on a plane.
 At least that’s what Jane Winfrey thought.

 Our visit to Northwest Florida took us to Grayton Beach State Park near Seaside, Fla., a place known for its beautiful sand dunes and beaches.

 Half the East Coast is stuck in a blizzard.
 We are not.